mahtokamal/Linux_Fundamentals/README.md

 After POST successfully completed, BIOS/UEFI looks for bootable device(HDD,SDD,USB,CD-ROM,DVD,Network interfaces) on the system which stores OS(e.g. Linux) using a predetermined boot order(boot priority) that was previously set in the BIOS settings.

+**BIOS/UEFI Firmware**
+BIOS and UEFI are two essential firmware interfaces responsible for initializing hardware components, running system diagnostics, and supporting the startup of the operating system on a computer.
+These interfaces are vital players in the boot process of a system.

+**BIOS**
+For decades, BIOS has been a dominant firmware interface, stored on the motherboard's chip.
+Its crucial role is to activate and oversee hardware during the boot-up phase.

 Once the boot device has been identified, the BIOS proceeds to search for either the Master Boot Record (MBR) or the GUID Partition Table (GPT) on the storage device.
 These contain the crucial initial boot loader code.
+The BIOS then dutifully passes the reins to the designated boot loader, such as GRUB for Linux operating systems.
 The boot loader is usually stored on one of the hard disks in the system, either in the boot sector (for traditional BIOS/MBR systems) or the EFI partition (for more recent (Unified) Extensible Firmware Interface or EFI/UEFI systems).Thereafter, information on date, time, and the most important peripherals are loaded from the CMOS values (after a technology used for the battery-powered memory store which allows the system to keep track of the date and time even when it is powered off).

+**UEFI (Unified Extensible Firmware Interface)**
+UEFI is a more modern and versatile replacement for BIOS.
+It provides more advanced features and capabilities than BIOS.

+UEFI is firmware that resides on the motherboard and is responsible for initializing hardware and booting the operating system.
+Similar to BIOS, UEFI starts with the hardware initialization and system checks.
+But UEFI supports more modern hardware standards and allows for faster boot times compared to traditional BIOS.

+UEFI includes a boot manager, which is more sophisticated than the boot loaders used in BIOS systems.
+It understands different file systems, allowing the system to boot from drives formatted with newer file systems like GPT.
+It uses EFI boot partitions to store bootloaders and related information.

+UEFI introduced Secure Boot, a security feature that verifies the digital signatures of boot loaders and operating system kernels during the boot process.
+This helps prevent the loading of unauthorized or malicious code during boot time.

+**BIOS vs UEFI**
+- BIOS uses the Master Boot Record (MBR) method, while UEFI uses the GUID Partition Table (GPT) method.
+- UEFI is more flexible and supports larger storage capacities, modern hardware, and faster boot times compared to BIOS.
+- UEFI introduces Secure Boot, enhancing system security by verifying the authenticity of bootloader and OS components.

 ### 2. Bootloader stage
 In bootloader stage, after detecting boot device it finds the boot sector on storage device on which OS is avaible.
 It searches first-stage bootloader(primary) and the first stage(first-sector) bootloader, which is a part of the MBR, is a 512-byte image containing the vendor-specific program code and a partition table.
 The first stage bootloader will find and load the second stage(secondary) bootloader.
 It does this by searching in the partition table for an active partition.
 After finding an active partition, first stage bootloader will keep scanning the remaining partitions in the table to ensure that they're all inactive.
 After this step, the active partition's boot record is read into RAM and executed as the second stage bootloader.
 The job of the second stage bootloader is to load the Linux kernel image into memory, and optional initial RAM disk.

-(GRUB2) GRUB stands for Grand Unified Boot Loader.
+**(GRUB2) GRUB** stands for **Grand Unified Boot Loader**.
 It's a widely used boot loader in the Linux world, responsible for managing the boot process of a computer.
 GRUB2 shows a menu where you can choose between different Linux kernels or even another operating system like Windows.
 A boot loader is a program that loads the operating system into the computer's memory during the startup process.
 GRUB is specifically designed for Unix-like operating systems, especially Linux.
 When booting Linux, the boot loader(GRUB2) is responsible for loading the kernel image and the initial RAM disk or filesystem (which contains some critical files and device drivers needed to start the system) into memory(RAM).It also manages the initial RAM disk (initrd/initramfs) that assists the kernel during the boot process.

+GRUB uses a configuration file (grub.cfg or menu.lst) where users can define boot options, specify kernel parameters, and customize the appearance of the boot menu.
+This allows users to modify boot settings or add specific parameters for the operating system to use during startup.

 During the installation of Linux distributions, GRUB is usually installed in the Master Boot Record (MBR) of the hard drive or the EFI system partition (for systems using UEFI).
 This allows GRUB to take control during boot-up and present its menu interface.